 Who We Serve

 Our annual Holiday Shop, established in 1977, is held the first week in December at a donated location in Johnson County.
 Qualified low-income residents are scheduled by appointment to select groceries, toys, gifts, personal care items, and clothing for their families assisted by volunteers.
-Clients are referred by SRS, Catholic Community Services, Johnson County Human Services, Johnson County Mental Health, El Centro, schools, religious organizations and other agencies.
+Clients are referred by Kansas Department of Children and Families, Catholic Community Services, Johnson County Human Services, Johnson County Mental Health, El Centro, schools, religious organizations and other agencies.
 All merchandise provided is new with the exception of gently worn coats and books.
-At the 2012 Holiday Shop, 3,461 families (12,965 individuals) were served during a nine day period in December.
-In addition, 642 nursing home residents were served.
+At the 2014 Holiday Shop, 3,561 families (13,241 individuals) were served during a nine day period in December.
+In addition, 707 nursing home residents were served.
 Clients reside in every zip code in Johnson County.

 Annually, we review our program to make necessary changes regarding the goods we provide, the quantities, and the way the shop is organized.
 The basic shop remains the same providing a "department store-like" environment for our clients.

-In September, applications to shop are mailed to qualified residents of Johnson County.
+In October, applications to shop are mailed to qualified residents of Johnson County.
 Completed applications are returned to the Christmas Bureau for scheduling of appointments.
 We also distribute applications to Catholic Community Services, multi-purpose centers, Johnson County Health Department, El Centro and Head Start.
 Posters and applications are taken to senior citizen high-rise locations to reach the elderly population.
-In 2011, all appointments were filled by late October, and unfortunately, over 400 families were declined our services.

-Our standards for client qualification are 150% of the current poverty level guidelines, and those who qualify through SRS programs.
+Our standards for client qualification are 150% of the current poverty level guidelines, and those who qualify through Kansas Department of Children and Families programs.
 While these are our basic guidelines, need can also be determined on a case-by-case basis.
 A nominal dignity fee is charged for gifts, ranging from $3 - $10, depending on the size of the family.
 Clients are not turned away if they are unable to pay.